 - come from dysfunctional families

-- have lost everything due to their addiction
+- have lost everything due to your addiction

 - lost a loved one and been unable to grieve properly